 2. The Initial Thank You

-First, avoid saying anything like, “I did not expect such a nice gift.”
-This comes off as though you weren't expecting this person to actually be generous.
-If someone did give you a gift that exceeded your expectations, consider using something along these lines:
+You should avoid saying things like, “I didn’t expect such a nice gift.”
+This comes across as if you didn’t expect this person to be generous.
+You might consider something along these lines if someone gave you a gift that exceeded your expectations:

 “I am so thankful for your incredible generosity.”